-It is a legal requirement that all enrolled children over age attend school.
+It is a legal requirement that all enrolled children over 6 years of age attend school.
 We ask that when your children are not at school for some reason, you let our office know before 9.30am on the first day of absence with an explanation.
 If we do not hear from you we try to contact you directly.

 Parents with no phones, or those we have not been able to contact in the morning, need to provide a written explanation of the child’s absence.

 When a child is collected from school during school hours the class teacher or the Principal must be informed as we need to know where your children are at all times during school hours.
 Please make sure you sign your children out at the office.

 Our staff welcome the opportunity to discuss your children with you in both formal, and informal situations.
 If you wish to speak to the teacher, contact them directly in the first instance.
 However, our staff do have other meetings and commitments so giving you the time and attention you deserve may require a scheduled appointment.

 Teaching times are well planned to optimise learning opportunities for all children, and we ask that you do not interrupt these sessions.

 Should you require a formal appointment with any staff member please book this via our Office Manager Sue Hewitt firstname.lastname@example.org

 Head Student Assemblies are usually held on every 2nd Monday (Week 2, 4, 6 & 8 of each term) between 9:15 am and 9:50 am in our school hall.
 Please check our school calendar & Facebook events to confirm exact timings.